Exit interviews are interviews conducted with departing employees, just before they leave.

 You cannot compel a departing employee to give you knowledge that is in their head, although the return of files, paperwork and material is normally something that an employer rightfully can insist happens.
 In any event, a positive constructive, grown-up approach is the best assurance of a happy outcome and an optimal transfer of knowledge and contact names, etc., should this be helpful, which often it will be.

-If you hear any of your people using the ridiculously confrontational maxim " No-one is indispensable..", as a defence for not bothering to gather important knowledge from a departing employee it probably suggests that all opportunities for a cooperative hand-over have yet to be explored, so encourage people to explore them, or go explore them yourself.
+If you hear any of your people using the ridiculously confrontational maxim 'nobody is indispensable', as a defence for not bothering to gather important knowledge from a departing employee it probably suggests that all opportunities for a cooperative hand-over have yet to be explored, so encourage people to explore them, or go explore them yourself.

-Ideally the organization should have a documented policy stating how exit interviews happen, when, and by whom.
-Some organizations hand the responsibility to a skilled interviewer in the HR or Personnel department.
+Ideally, the organisation should have a documented policy stating how exit interviews happen, when, and by whom.
+Some organisations hand the responsibility to a skilled interviewer in the HR or Personnel department.
 Alternatively line-managers or even supervisors can conduct the interviews.
 Interviewers need to be trained to interview, just as for normal job interviews.
 All types of interviews are sensitive emotional situations which require ability and maturity to manage properly, especially if interviewees are anxious or volatile.

-In large organizations HR or Personnel department should be responsible for designing the process, issuing guidelines and documentation, collecting results data, analysing and reporting findings, trends, opportunities and recommendations, especially including anything relating to health and safety, or employment law and liability.
+In large organisations, HR should be responsible for designing the process, issuing guidelines and documentation, collecting results data, analysing and reporting findings, trends, opportunities and recommendations, especially including anything relating to health and safety, or employment law and liability.

 If you design a questionnaire or exit interview form which will be used as an input document towards central analysis it is a good idea to convert questions wherever practicable into a 'scoreable' and/or multiple-choice format, which makes analysis far easier than lots of written opinions.

-Actions resulting from exit interview feedback analysis, in any size or type of organization, fall into two categories:
+Actions resulting from exit interview feedback analysis, in any size or type of organisation, fall into two categories:

 - Remedial and preventative, for example improving health and safety issues, stress, harassment, discrimination., etc.